 -

-In the example below, we have sorted all projects that have the Form of compensation ‘’Running costs‘’ and have the Project category ‘’Company‘’:
+In the example below, we've filtered to show only projects with the Form of compensation "Running costs" and the Project category "Company":

 -